argoproj/argo-events/docs/installation.md

 ### Using Helm Chart

-Note: This method does not work with Helm 3, only Helm 2.

-Make sure you have helm client installed and Tiller server is running.
+Make sure you have helm client installed.
 To install helm, follow <a href="https://docs.helm.sh/using_helm/">the link.</a>

 1. Create namespace called argo-events.